candreal/C-Code-Snippets/README.md

-Lil projects created in C, from various prompts and ideas
+All of the programs in this branch were written for class assignments while I went through the material for cs50, a Harvard course given online for free through edx.org

-Some code pieces of some files were written by the teachers and teaching assistants of cs50, a Harvard course available for free online through edx.org
+Some code pieces of some of these files were written by the teachers and teaching assistants of cs50